bespoke-inc/bespoke-public-talks/2020/2020-10-31-ScipyJapan-Regex-to-DL/README.md

 # Building a Scalable AI Chatbot: From Regext to Deep Learning

-Dialogue systems use a variety of mechanisms to carryout informative and coherent conversations withtheir users.
-These conversations can be achieved through rule-basd,  template-based, retrieval-based approaches or in a data-driven manner that teaches the agent to learn from raw conversational data.
+Dialogue systems use a variety of mechanisms to carry out informative and coherent conversations withtheir users.
+These conversations can be achieved through rule-based,  template-based, retrieval-based approaches or in a data-driven manner that teaches the agent to learn from raw conversational data.
 This workshop will focus on the retreival-based method.

 ## Retreival-Based Chatbot
 A retrieval-based agent or chatbot retrieves related responses from queries in the corpus that are similar to the given query.
 We are not interested in generating a new response, but select the most suitable response (originally made to other queries) as reply to the current query.
-We will be try to do this by having a set of questions with labelled intents and then try to classify the intent.
+We will try to do this by having a set of questions with labelled intents and then try to classify the intent.

 ### Accessing Colab